Dash Diet Phase 1 – Overview

 During this phase, you can quickly develop a healthy dietary pattern while satisfying your body’s hunger cravings with all the healthy food options.

-Moreover, you have to cut down on carbs intake while avoiding all fruits and whole grains ( due to their high natural sugar content).
+Moreover, you must reduce carbs intake while avoiding all fruits and whole grains ( due to their high natural sugar content).

-Eventually, your blood sugar will be regulated, and you will be able to satisfy your hunger pangs healthily.
+Eventually, your blood sugar will be regulated, and you can satisfy your hunger healthily.

-- You can consume 2-3 servings of low-fat dairy but try to avoid regular or fat-free cheese due to their high sodium content
+• You can consume 2-3 servings of low-fat dairy but try to avoid regular or fat-free cheese due to its high sodium content.

-- Consumption of up to 6 ounces of lean meats, poultry, and fish are also allowed.
+• Consumption of up to 6 ounces of lean meats, poultry, and fish is also allowed.

-- Go for 4-5 servings of lentils or beans per week during this diet plan.
+• Go for 4-5 servings of lentils or beans per week during this diet.

-- As you are looking forward to cutting your cravings while also regulating blood sugar, avoid the consumption of starchy vegetables.
+• As you look forward to cutting your cravings while also regulating blood sugar, avoid the consumption of starchy vegetables.
 You can include leafy greens like spinach, kale, lettuce, cabbage, broccoli, cucumbers, bell peppers, squash, and tomatoes.

-- Go for high protein food sources like salmon, seeds, and nuts that also comes with healthy fats
+• Go for high protein food sources like salmon, seeds, and nuts that also come with healthy fats.

-Now that you know the details and guidelines of the Dash diet phase 1, let’s get on with the list of foods you can have in this diet plan.
+Now that you know the details and guidelines of the Dash diet phase 1, let’s get on with the foods you can have in this diet plan.

 Protein sources

-The recommended servings of protein sources like fish, poultry, eggs, or meat for a smaller appetite are 5-6 ounces per day.
+The recommended servings of protein sources like fish, poultry, eggs, or meat for a smaller appetite are 5-6 ounces daily.

-On the other side, the same recommendations for moderate appetite are 6-8 ounces per day.
+Conversely, the same recommendations for moderate appetite are 6-8 ounces daily.

-for people with a large appetite, the recommendations go up to 8-11 ounces daily.
-If you are a bit confused about the quantities, refer to the information provided below.
+The recommendations for people with a large appetite go up to 8-11 ounces daily.
+If you are confused about the quantities, refer to the information below.

-- 3 ounces = size of the palm of a women’s hand
+• 3 ounces = size of the palm of a woman’s hand

-- 4 ounces = size of the palm of a women’s hand with the thumb
+• 4 ounces = size of the palm of a woman’s hand with the thumb

-- 5 ounces = size of the palm of a men’s hand
+• 5 ounces = size of the palm of a man’s hand

 Dairy sources

-The recommended servings of dairy sources like milk, cheese, and yogurt for a smaller appetite are 2 servings per day.
+The recommended servings of dairy sources like milk, cheese, and yogurt for a smaller appetite are 2 servings daily.

-On the other side, the same recommendations for moderate appetite are 2-3 servings per day.
+Conversely, the same recommendations for moderate appetite are 2-3 daily servings.

 The recommendations surge up to 4 servings daily for people with a large appetite,